 The Arizona Office of Tourism invited a group of international journalists for a 5-day road trip through some of the lesser-known regions of the state.

 This journey would take us along several national and state trails, including the Salsa Trail, the Coronado Trail, a route through the Fort Apache Indian Reservation, and the Fresh Foodie Trail®.
-On the final day of our journey, we drove a segment of the Apache Trail, a bonus extension to the loop itinerary of the four previous days.
+On the final day of our Happy Trails road trip, we drove a segment of the Arizona Apache Trail, a bonus extension to the loop itinerary of the four previous days.

 Whether you are a resident or visitor to the Phoenix metro area, a day trip on the Arizona Apache Trail is the perfect way to immerse yourself in Arizona’s rugged outdoors and experience several roadside attractions along the way.
 Although not officially designated a National Scenic Byway, the Apache Trail has been established as one of Arizona’s Scenic Roads.

 Table of Contents